 The terms ‘light’ or ‘superficial’, ‘medium’ and ‘deep’ describe how deeply peels penetrate the skin.
 But not all peels will be suitable for everyone – we’ve broken down the difference between light, medium and deep chemical peels to help you to navigate the differences, so you are better able to discuss with your cosmetic dermatologist the one that's most appropriate for you.

 Light peelsAs the name would suggest, these peels are the gentlest option.
 One of the advantages of this kind of peel is that it requires no downtime.
 It is recommended for skin brightening and can also help with hyperpigmentation and acne.

-The lactic peel is another type of superficial peel is a lactic peel.
+A good example of a light or superficial peel is a lactic peel.
 It is derived from milk and is generally one of the best tolerated, gentlest types of chemical peel.
 It works similarly to the other acid peels to produce new collagen and is considered a good option for people with dry or sensitive skin.

-Make sure to choose a dermatologist, who is experienced in administering chemical peels and discuss your aims and medical history thoroughly before committing to any cosmetic procedure.
+Make sure you speak to a dermatologist who is experienced in administering chemical peels and discuss your aims and medical history thoroughly, before committing to any cosmetic procedure.